raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 ## Introduction: Why Your Next.js App Deserves Better Than "Just Getting It Online"

 Picture this: You've just spent weeks crafting the perfect Next.js application.
 Your components are clean, your code is elegant, and your local development experience is smooth as silk.
 Then comes deployment day.
-Suddenly, you're drowning in a sea of configuration files, wrestling with environment variables, and watching your beautifully optimized app crawl at the speed of molasses in production[^1_1][^1_2].
+Suddenly, you're drowning in a sea of configuration files, wrestling with environment variables, and watching your beautifully optimized app crawl at the speed of molasses in production.

 Sound familiar?
 You're not alone.
 I've witnessed thousands of developers go from deployment euphoria to production despair in the span of a single afternoon.
 But here's the thing – it doesn't have to be this way.

 ### Why GCP?
 Why Now?
 Why This Matters

-Think of Google Cloud Platform as the Swiss Army knife of cloud providers – it's got the right tool for every job, and when you know how to use it, it's incredibly powerful[^1_1][^1_3].
+Think of Google Cloud Platform as the Swiss Army knife of cloud providers – it's got the right tool for every job, and when you know how to use it, it's incredibly powerful.
 Unlike other platforms that force you into rigid deployment patterns, GCP offers flexibility that grows with your ambitions.

 **The Netflix Story That Changed Everything**

 Let me share a story that illustrates why choosing the right deployment strategy matters.
 A startup I consulted for had built their Next.js application and initially deployed it on a simple shared hosting service.
 Everything seemed fine until they got featured on Product Hunt.
 Within hours, their server crashed under the load, they lost potential customers, and their reputation took a hit.

 Six months later, after migrating to GCP Cloud Run, the same application handled 10x the traffic during their next launch without breaking a sweat.
 The difference?
 They leveraged GCP's automatic scaling, global CDN, and intelligent routing.
-Their deployment strategy had evolved from "getting online" to "staying online under any condition"[^1_1][^1_3].
+Their deployment strategy had evolved from "getting online" to "staying online under any condition".

 ### What You'll Master in Record Time